Minor in GIS

 If you would like to explore GIS as a minor, you are required to complete a minimum of18 credits of coursework.

-You must take all 5 courses (15 credits) from the Techniques Group.
+You must take 5 courses (15 credits) from the Techniques Group.
 In addition, you must take 1 other Geography course to complete the final 3 credit requirement.
 The choice of final course must be discussed with an advisor.

 GEOG 2104 Introduction to Cartography and GIS (3) Fundamentals of cartography; geographic data structure and information systems.